 All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-All three major credit reporting agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
+Each of the three credit agencies has its own formula for building your credit score.
 The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While the formulas vary from one agency to another, the differences aren't huge; each agency uses the following in building your score:
+While these methods vary, the differences aren't huge; all of the agencies use the following to build a score:

-- Your Credit Card Balances - How many credit card accounts do you have, and how much do you owe?
+- Your Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Inquiries on Your Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have you had your credit checked for a loan?

 You can get a free credit report once a year from all three credit reporting agencies by visiting AnnualCreditReport.com.
 These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.